 The DSR is an integral part of the Maker project, and provides valuable influence over the demand for the Dai.
 Similarly, the DSR is determined by MKR token holders via executive governance polls.

-When the DSR is higher, more demand is created for the Dai token.
-When the DSR is lower, demand for Dai falls.
+When the DSR is higher, more demand is created for Dai.
+When the DSR is low, Maker holders are looking to stimulate increased supply.

 Here are all of the DSR interest rates to date:

 |Date Changed||New DSR||Change (+/-)|

 |March 24th, 2020||0%||(-4%)|

 |February 12th, 2020||7.5%||(-1.25%)|